Consensys/doc.gnark/docs/index.md

 ## What is `gnark`?

-`gnark` is a framework to execute (and verify) algorithms in zero-knowledge.
-It offers a high-level API to easily design circuits and fast implementation of state of the art ZKP schemes.
+`gnark` is a framework allowing one to build a **proof knowledge** of a list of **private inputs** fullfilling a **public** mathematical statement (referred to as **circuit**, written using the the [gnark API](HowTo/write/circuit_api.md)), with the following properties:

+* Verifying that a proof is valid reveals nothing about the private inputs.
+* Verifying a proof is a constant time operation regarldess the size of  the mathematical statement.

 !!! warning
     `gnark` has not been audited and is provided as-is, use at your own risk.
 In particular, `gnark` makes no security guarantees such as constant time implementation or side-channel attack resistance.

 ### `gnark` circuits are written in Go

-`gnark` users write their ZKP functions in plain Go.
+`gnark` users write their ZKP circuits in plain Go.
 In contrast to other ZKP libraries, we chose to not develop our own language and compiler.
 Here's why:

 * Go is a mature and widely used language with a robust toolchain.
 * Developers can **debug**, **document**, **test** and **benchmark** their circuits as they would with any other Go program.